-Gerdy's tubercle is the bony bump on the outer side of the tibia bone just below the knee joint, and to which attaches the iliotibial band and tensor fascia lata.
+Gerdy's tubercle is the bony bump on the outer side of the tibia bone just below the knee joint, and to which attaches stabilising bands of tissue - the iliotibial band and tensor fascia lata.

 Gerdy's tubercle is the attachment site of the iliotibial band.